AkshayV30/react-basic-app/readme.md

-this is something we knew
+this is an simple react app for development environment wherein the cahnges get refelcted inside the container

 ```